Lcchy/gisele/README.md

 - Add current bar log
 - Fix empty loop run after regenerate (ordered options):\
-  - Move SeqInternal into Sequencer object, guard it with RwLock, maybe on each SeqInternal fields?
   - after regen, dichotimic find on next event by time, set it.
 (Could this dichotomic search be done on each iteration?
 Suboptimal)
 - Fix delay when set_bpm to smaller bpm